tonethar/IGME-110-Fall-2024/exercises/github-intro.md

 ---

-### 4 - See how to the current file, or create a new file
+### 4 - See how to edit the current file, and how to create a new file

 ![screenshot](_images/github-intro-4.png)